-ZIOPHARM Oncology, Inc. is a biopharmaceutical company that seeks to develop and commercialize a diverse portfolio of cancer drugs that can address unmet medical needs through the licensing and development of proprietary small molecule drug candidates and the synthetic biology platform.
-Our small molecule drug candidates are related to cancer therapeutics already on the market or in development and that can be administered by intravenous, or IV, and/or oral dosing.
-Our small molecule clinical programs include palifosfamide (ZIO-201), indibulin (ZIO-301) and darinaparsin (ZIO-101).
-We are also pursuing the development of our synthetic biology platform in the field of cancer pursuant to a partnering arrangement with Intrexon Corporation, or Intrexon.
-Under the arrangement, we obtained rights to Intrexon's effector platform for use in the field of oncology, which includes two existing clinical stage product candidates, ZIN-CTI-001 (or DC-RTS-IL-12 + AL) and ZIN-ATI-001 (or Ad-RTS-IL-12 + AL).
-We plan to leverage Intrexon's synthetic biology platform to develop products to stimulate key pathways used by the body's immune system to inhibit the growth and metastasis of cancers, adding significantly to our small molecule drug development portfolio and utilizing our capabilities to translate science to the patient setting.
-More detailed descriptions of palifosfamide, indibulin, darinaparsin, ZIN-CTI-001 and ZIN-ATI-001, and our clinical development plans for each, are set forth below.
-More detailed descriptions of these product candidates and our clinical development plans for each are also set forth in our Annual Report on Form 10-K for the fiscal year ended December 31, 2011 and in other reports that we file from time to time with the Securities and Exchange Commission.
+ZIOPHARM Oncology, Inc. is a biopharmaceutical company that seeks to develop and commercialize a diverse portfolio of cancer therapies that can address unmet medical needs through the licensing and development of a synthetic biology platform and proprietary small molecule drug candidates.
+On March 26, 2013, we announced that our Phase 3 trial of palifosfamide in first-line metastatic soft tissue sarcoma, entitled PICASSO 3, did not meet its primary endpoint of progression-free survival.
+With this outcome, we have made the decision to immediately terminate development of palifosfamide in first-line metastatic soft tissue sarcoma and place exclusive strategic focus on our synthetic biology programs in the field of cancer, pursuit to a partnership agreement with Intrexon Corporation, or Intrexon.
+Under the agreement, we obtained rights to Intrexon's effector platform for use in the field of oncology, which includes two existing clinical stage product candidates, DC-RTS-IL-12 + Activator Ligand and Ad-RTS-IL-12 + Activator Ligand.
+We plan to leverage Intrexon's synthetic biology platform to develop products to stimulate key pathways used by the body's immune system to inhibit the growth and metastasis of cancers, utilizing our capabilities to translate science to the patient setting.
+More detailed descriptions of DC-RTS-IL-12, Ad-RTS-IL-12, and our small molecule programs, and our clinical development plans for each are set forth below.
+More detailed descriptions of these product candidates and our clinical development plans for each are also set forth in our Annual Report on Form 10-K for the fiscal year ended December 31, 2012, and in other reports that we file from time to time with the Securities and Exchange Commission.